 LAS Links (Grades K-12) - English language proficiency assessment administered to students who have been officially identified as English Learners (ELs).
 This assessment is administered annually to monitor English Learners' progress in acquiring academic English.
 Academic language is defined as the language required to succeed in school that includes deep understandings of content and communication of that language in the classroom environment.
 Students are assessed in four areas: speaking, listening, reading and writing.
 Results are utilized for school and district accountability purposes as well as to determine individual student progress.
-Administered during the month of March.
+Students must achieve Proficiency overall, in reading and in writing to exit the EL program.
+Administered during the months of March and April.

-Mississippi Academic Assessment Program - Alternate (Grades 3-12) - Assessment for the 1% of the public school student population with significant cognitive disabilities for whom, even with accommodations, general state assessments are not appropriate.
-These alternate assessments, just like the general assessments, must be aligned to academic content standards that apply in Reading, Writing, and Mathematics in grades 3-8 and once in high school and in science in at least one grade in each 3-5, 6-8 and high school grade ranges.
+Mississippi Academic Assessment Program - Alternate (Grades 3-12) - Assessment for the 1% of the public-school population with significant cognitive disabilities for whom, even with accommodations, general state assessments are not appropriate.
+These alternate assessments are aligned to the Mississippi Academic Alternate Achievement Standards in English Language Arts, Mathematics and Science.
+Just like with the general assessments, students will be assessed in ELA and math in grades 3-8 and once in high school and in science in grades 5, 8 and once in high school.
 Results are utilized for school and district accountability purposes as well as to determine individual student progress.
-Administered in the spring.
+Administered in the spring during March, April and May.

 Mississippi Kindergarten Readiness Assessment (Grades Pre-K & K) - Baseline assessment to inform parents, teachers, and early childhood providers with a common understanding of what children know and are able to do upon entering school.
 Results will be used to deploy resources and instructional supports for students from birth to third grade.
-Administered during a pre-test window in August/September and a post-test window of April/May.
+Administered during a pre-test window in August/September and a post-test window of March/April.

 Mississippi Reading Summative Assessment (Grade 3) - Summative criterion-referenced language arts assessment that is fully aligned with the Mississippi College and Career Readiness Standards.
 Results are utilized to determine the minimum level of competency in reading for promotion to fourth grade.
-Initially administered during a scheduled one-week test window in April with two retest opportunities following, during mid-May and late-June to early-August.
+Initially administered during a scheduled two-week test window in April with two retest opportunities following, during mid-May and late-June to early July.

-Mississippi Academic Assessment Program (Questar Grades 3-8, Algebra I, English II) - Customized criterion-referenced language arts and mathematics tests that are fully aligned with the Mississippi College-and Career-Readiness Standards; Performance-Based Assessment (PBA) format that includes multiple-choice, both short and extended responses and an essay-writing component.
+Mississippi Academic Assessment Program (MAAP Questar Grades 3-8, Algebra I, English II) - Customized criterion-referenced language arts and mathematics tests that are fully aligned with the Mississippi College-and Career-Readiness Standards; Performance-Based Assessment (PBA) format that includes multiple-choice, both short and extended responses and an essay-writing component.
 Results are utilized for school and district accountability purposes as well as to determine individual student progress.
 Algebra I and English II assessments are required for students earning a high school diploma.
-Primary administration is typically scheduled online for mid-April to mid-May with retests occurring in December and April/ May.
+Primary administration is typically scheduled online for mid-April to mid-May with retests occurring in December/January and April/ May.

-MAAP-SCI (Grades 5 & 8) - Customized criterion-referenced science assessments that are fully aligned with the 2018 Mississippi College and Career Readiness Standards for Science.
+MAAP-SCI (DRC Grades 5 & 8) - Customized criterion-referenced science assessments that are fully aligned with the 2018 Mississippi College and Career Readiness Standards for Science.
 Results are used for school and district accountability purposes as well as to determine individual student progress.
 Administered during an online window in mid-April to mid-May.

-MAAP-EOC (Grades 7-11) - Customized criterion-referenced assessments in Biology I and U.S. History that are fully aligned with Mississippi science (2018) and history (2018) Frameworks.
+MAAP-EOC (DRC Grades 7-11) - Customized criterion-referenced assessments in Biology I and U.S. History that are fully aligned with Mississippi science (2018) and history (2018) Frameworks.
 Results are utilized for school and district accountability purposes as well as a graduation requirement for students earning a high school diploma.
-Primary administration is typically scheduled online for mid-April to mid-May with retests occurring in December and April/May.
+Primary administration is typically scheduled online for mid-April to mid-May with retests occurring in December/January and April/May.